-The UWS office of the registrar maintains permanent student admission and academic records.
-The office staff processes grade reports, fulfills transcript requests, makes records available to students and others as allowed by federal, state law and institutional policy and processes veteran’s education benefits.
+The UWS office of the registrar supports course registration and maintains permanent student admission and academic records.
+The office processes grade reports, fulfills transcript requests, makes records available to students and others as allowed by federal, state law and institutional policy and manages veteran’s education benefits.

 Click on a button below to find out more information.